Tilting objects on tubular weighted projective lines: a cluster tilting approach: Classification of endomorphism algebras

+imply that $T'$ is extension-free.
+Note that $T_{1}$ is in the thick subcategory generated by $T'$.
+Then $T'$ is tilting provided that $T$ is tilting in $\crd$. \end{proof}

-The following shows that each tilting object in $\crd$ pushes to a cluster tilting object in $\crc$. \begin{theorem} The image of $T$ in $\crc$ is a cluster tilting object. \end{theorem} \begin{proof}Lemma \ref{proposition4} implies that There are two cases to consider. \begin{itemize} \item[\emph{Case 1}:]$\mu T_{6}<\mu( T_{1}[1])$.
+\begin{proposition} The image of $T$ under the projection $\pi$ is cluster tilting in $\crc$. \end{proposition} \begin{proof}Proposition \ref{proposition4} implies that There are two cases to consider. \begin{itemize} \item[\emph{Case 1}]: $\mu T_{6}<\mu( T_{1}[1])$.
 Then all the indecomposable direct summands are of slopes in the interval $(\mu(T_{6}[-1]), \mu (T_{6})]$.
-Hence $\pi(T)$ is a cluster tilting object in $\crc$ by Theorem \ref{theorem1}. \item[\emph{Case 2}:]$\mu T_{6}=\mu(T_{1}[1])$.
+Hence $\pi(T)$ is a cluster tilting object in $\crc$. \item[\emph{Case 2}]: $\mu T_{6}=\mu(T_{1}[1])$.
 Let $i$ be the largest index satisfying $\mu T_{1}=\mu T_{i}$.
 Lemma \ref{lemma7} implies that is tilting in $\crd$.
-Clearly, the slope of each indecomposable direct summand is in the interval $(\mu T_{1}, \mu (T_{1}[1])]$.
-Then by Theorem \ref{theorem1}, $\pi(T'')$ is a cluster tilting object in $\crc$.
+Clearly, the slope of each indecomposable direct summand of $T''$ is in the interval $(\mu T_{1}, \mu (T_{1}[1])]$.
+Then $\pi(T'')$ is a cluster tilting object in $\crc$.
 Note that $T$ and $T''$ have the same image in $\crc$.
 We get what we want. \end{itemize} \end{proof}